 The 85-year-old pope cited his deteriorating physical condition as the reason for his retirement during a meeting with Vatican cardinals Monday morning.
 The popes resignation is effective Feb.
 28.

-The Most Rev. Terry R. LaValley, who was appointed by Pope Benedict as the 14th bishop of the Roman Catholic Diocese of Ogdensburg in 2010, said he was surprised by the announcement.
+Most Rev. Terry R. LaValley, who was appointed by Pope Benedict XVI as the fourteenth bishop of the Roman Catholic Diocese of Ogdensburg in 2010, said he was surprised by the announcement.

 One can certainly understand it, given the grueling schedule of the Successor of St. Peter, Bishop LaValley said in a press release.

-He said Pope Benedicts legacy will be one of prophetic and compassionate leadership.
+He said Pope Benedict XVIs legacy will be his prophetic and compassionate leadership.

 I have special affection and respect for the Holy Father, Bishop LaValley said in the release.
 He is a man with deep faith who inspired hope in millions of people, Catholic and non-Catholic, throughout the world.

-Bishop LaValley said he joins the Catholic Church in prayer as cardinals prepare to elect a successor to the pontiff.
+Bishop LaValley said he joins the Catholic Church in prayer as it prepares to elect a new successor to the Petrine Office.

-The Rev. Donald A. Robinson, pastor of St. Anthonys and St. Patricks Catholic churches, Watertown, said he heard the news while preparing for his 7 a.m.
-Mass.
+Rev. Donald A. Robinson, pastor of St. Anthonys and St. Patricks Catholic Churches, Watertown, said he heard the news while preparing for his 7 a.m. mass.

 This is such an unprecedented decision, he said.
 It took everybody by surprise.